 BYU Marriott utilizes the SONA system to manage scheduling of studies.
 To begin using the system, researchers and research assistants must first have a Researcher account created for them by the lab manager.
 To have this account created, email the lab manager.
 Once an account is created, the researcher or research assistants will receive an email from SONA with a username and password to log into the system.

-Before conducting any studies, please email the lab manager for a link to a one-hour online training.
+Before conducting any studies, please email the lab manager (email@example.com) for instructions and guidelines on using the lab.

 Conducting Lab Studies

 When conducting studies in the Marketing and Behavioral Research Lab, it is important that research assistants adhere to the following standards:

 - Practice run: Before a new survey is administered, a research assistant should perform a run-through to ensure that the technology is functional and all needed supplies are available.